Skip to content

 What's Granted in Plexus

-What is a Queue in Plexus?
+What is a queue in Plexus?

 A Plexus queue is a logical grouping of compute nodes, derived from the Slurm partition concept.
 Each queue (partition) has: